 Facebook Seeks to Make Retail and Small Business its Bread and Butter

 Today, we’re going to start with Facebook.
-69 percent of people in America use Facebook.
-This makes it the most used social network in the U.S. Facebook (which now has 2.45 billion users worldwide) has made significant investments in its website, apps, and platforms in order to get small businesses to become more successful.
+71.43% of people worldwide use Facebook.
+This makes it the most used social network in the U.S. Facebook (which now has 3.03 billion users worldwide) has made significant investments in its website, apps, and platforms in order to get small businesses to become more successful.

 Once you’ve done this, you can start publishing content, creating events, and leveraging Facebook as part of your marketing strategy.
 As you become more comfortable with Facebook, you can try using new features.
 One thing you should do right away is to ask your customers to write store reviews and rate your business on Facebook as Facebook Reviews are just as important as Yelp or Google Business reviews when it comes to SEO, organic search, and building trust.